Odia language: Literature

 The earliest literature in Odia can be traced to the Charyapadas, composed in the 7th to 9th centuries.
 Before Sarala Das, the most important works in Odia literature are the Shishu Veda, Saptanga, Amara Kosha, Rudrasudhanidhi, Kesaba Koili, Kalasa Chautisa, etc. In the 14th century, the poet Sarala Das wrote the Sarala Mahabharata, Chandi Purana, and Vilanka Ramayana, in praise of the goddess Durga.
 Rama-Bibaha, written by Arjuna Dasa, was the first long poem written in the Odia language.

 The following era is termed the Panchasakha Age and stretches until the year 1700.
 Notable religious works of the Panchasakha Age include those of Balarama Dasa, Jagannatha Dasa, Yasovanta, Ananta and Acyutananda.
 The authors of this period mainly translated, adapted, or imitated Sanskrit literature.
 Other prominent works of the period include the Usabhilasa of Sisu Sankara Dasa, the Rahasya Manjari of Debadurlabha Dasa and the Rukmini Bibha of Kartika Dasa.
 A new form of novels in verse evolved during the beginning of the 17th century when Ramachandra Pattanayaka wrote Harabali.
 Other poets, like Madhusudana, Bhima Dhibara, Sadasiba and Sisu Iswara Dasa composed another form called kavyas (long poems) based on themes from Puranas, with an emphasis on plain, simple language.

 However, during the Bhanja Age (also known as the Age of Riti Yuga) beginning with turn of the 18th century, verbally tricky Odia became the order of the day.
 Verbal jugglery and eroticism characterise the period between 1700 and 1850, particularly in the works of the era's eponymous poet Upendra Bhanja (1670–1720).
 Bhanja's work inspired many imitators, of which the most notable is Arakshita Das.
 Family chronicles in prose relating religious festivals and rituals are also characteristic of the period.

 The first Odia printing typeset was cast in 1836 by Christian missionaries.
-Although the handwritten Odia script of the time closely resembled the Bengali and Assamese scripts, the one adopted for the printed typesets was significantly different, leaning more towards the Tamil script and Telugu script.
+Although the handwritten Odia script of the time closely resembled the Bengali and Assamese scripts, the one adopted for the printed typesets was significantly different.
 Amos Sutton produced an Oriya Bible (1840), Oriya Dictionary (1841–43) and An Introductory Grammar of Oriya (1844).

 Odia has a rich literary heritage dating back to the thirteenth century.
 Sarala Dasa who lived in the fourteenth century is known as the Vyasa of Odisha.
 He wrote the Mahabharata into Odia.
 In fact, the language was initially standardised through a process of translating or transcreating classical Sanskrit texts such as the Mahabharata, Ramayana and the Bhagavad Gita.
 The translation of the Bhagavatam by Atibadi Jagannatha Dasa was particularly influential on the written form of the language.
 Another of the Panchasakha, Matta Balarama Dasa transcreated the Ramayana in Odia, titled Jagamohana Ramayana.
 Odia has had a strong tradition of poetry, especially devotional poetry.